IPG Photonics (IPGP) Q2 2017 Results - Earnings Call Transcript

 Valentin P. Gapontsevm, Ph.D. - IPG Photonics Corp.

 And also, you have to take in mind that the report nowaday, our growth in revenue.
-Our real growth in physical units of our products much higher because we (27:41) now the quality also to balance in the decrease in price of our revenue.
-If taken account this factor, you can (27:51) our growth is minimum in physical units, practical all our products.
+Our real growth in physical units of our products much higher because we (27:41) now the quality also to balance in the decrease in price of our product.
+If taken account this factor, you can add 10% our growth at minimum in physical units, practical all our products.

 Joe H. Wittine - Longbow Research LLC